What is Service Learning?

 What is the definition of Service Learning at Texas Tech?

 Service learning links civic engagement and learning outcomes and opportunities through thoughtfully organized service that meets the needs of the community.
 This service is a structured activity with an emphasis on reflection, which provides opportunities for students to learn and develop through critical reflection.
 (Adapted from the work of the TTU Service Learning Advisory Council, 2003).

 Why get involved in Service Learning?

-Service learning provides faculty opportunities to create dynamic learning environments for their undergraduate and graduate students.
+Service learning provides the opportunity to create dynamic learning environments for their undergraduate and graduate students.
 In addition to helping connect students and faculty to the community, service learning provides all involved with an enriched learning environment as students are able to realize the application of course content through their service experience.
-One Texas Tech faculty involved with service learning notes that "Service learning creates a space for the course material to shift from printed words on a page to a lived experience that alters the lives of my students and their communities.
+One Texas Tech faculty involved with service learning notes, "Service learning creates a space for the course material to shift from printed words on a page to a lived experience that alters the lives of my students and their communities."

 What are the different ways I can engage my students in Service Learning?

 There are three primary types of academic service learning.
 You may resonate more with one type than another, but all are valid ways to engage your students in an experiential learning process.